golemfactory/yagna/docs/market-api/market-api-mk1-central-exchange.md

 First incarnation (Mk1) of Yagna Market component is centralized.
 Single Server will handle all the traffic on the market.
-It is to enable prototyping of two actors using Market API - namely:
+It is created to enable prototyping of two actors that are using Market API - namely: Provider Agent and Requestor App.
-Provider Agent and Requestor App.
-Both of them will have to connect to a single host and port.

 Centralized Market Server implementation for Mk1 is described [here]( ../../test-utils/market-hub/README.md